MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-441-Services-Requirements-Limits-Specific-Services/subpart-D-Inpatient-Psychiatric-Services-Individuals-Under-Age-21-Psychiatric-Facilities-Programs/section-441.184.md

 (7) A means of providing information about the PRTF's occupancy, needs, and its ability to provide assistance, to the authority having jurisdiction, the Incident Command Center, or designee.

 (d) *Training and testing.* The PRTF must develop and maintain an emergency preparedness training program that is based on the emergency plan set forth in paragraph (a) of this section, risk assessment at paragraph (a)(1) of this section, policies and procedures at paragraph (b) of this section, and the communication plan at paragraph (c) of this section.
-The training and testing program must be reviewed and updated at least annually.
+The training and testing program must be reviewed and updated at least every 2 years.

 (1) *Training program.* The PRTF must do all of the following:

 (i) Provide initial training in emergency preparedness policies and procedures to all new and existing staff, individuals providing services under arrangement, and volunteers, consistent with their expected roles.

-(ii) After initial training, provide emergency preparedness training at least annually.
+(ii) After initial training, provide emergency preparedness training every 2 years.

 (iii) Demonstrate staff knowledge of emergency procedures.

 (iv) Maintain documentation of all emergency preparedness training.

+(v) If the emergency preparedness policies and procedures are significantly updated, the PRTF must conduct training on the updated policies and procedures.

-(2) *Testing.* The PRTF must conduct exercises to test the emergency plan.
+(2) *Testing.* The PRTF must conduct exercises to test the emergency plan twice per year.
 The PRTF must do the following:

-(i) Participate in a full-scale exercise that is community-based or when a community-based exercise is not accessible, an individual, facility-based.
-If the PRTF experiences an actual natural or man-made emergency that requires activation of the emergency plan, the PRTF is exempt from engaging in a community-based or individual, facility-based full-scale exercise for 1 year following the onset of the actual event.
+(i) Participate in an annual full-scale exercise that is community-based; or

+(A) When a community-based exercise is not accessible, conduct an annual individual, facility-based functional exercise; or

+(B) If the PRTF experiences an actual natural or man-made emergency that requires activation of the emergency plan, the PRTF is exempt from engaging in its next required full-scale community-based or individual, facility-based functional exercise following the onset of the emergency event.

-(ii) Conduct an additional exercise that may include, but is not limited to the following:
+(ii) Conduct an additional annual exercise that may include, but is not limited to the following:

-(A) A second full-scale exercise that is community-based or individual, facility-based.
+(A) A second full-scale exercise that is community-based or individual, a facility-based functional exercise; or

+(B) A mock disaster drill; or

-(B) A tabletop exercise that includes a group discussion led by a facilitator, using a narrated, clinically-relevant emergency scenario, and a set of problem statements, directed messages, or prepared questions designed to challenge an emergency plan.
+(C) A tabletop exercise or workshop that is led by a facilitator and includes a group discussion, using a narrated, clinically-relevant emergency scenario, and a set of problem statements, directed messages, or prepared questions designed to challenge an emergency plan.

 (iii) Analyze the PRTF's response to and maintain documentation of all drills, tabletop exercises, and emergency events and revise the PRTF's emergency plan, as needed.